 Yes, a LivingSpace sunroom with a glass roof will be usable in the summer.
 The glass used in LivingSpace’s glass roofs is insulated to reflect a majority of infrared heat, keeping your sunroom cool and usable throughout the summer.

 We would not recommend painting your sunroom.
 We offer vinyl components in custom paint colors from the factory, made with specialty paints designed to bond with vinyl.
 Painting a finished vinyl sunroom outside of a controlled environment would likely be difficult, yield poor results, and may void the warranty against fading and cracking.

 Any type of furniture can be put into a LivingSpace sunroom with correct planning.
 Working with the designers and engineers beforehand to determine the use of the sunroom will be an important factor dictating which furniture you can use in the room.

 Absolutely.
 Many sunroom owners decide to include a fireplace in the original build of their addition, often requiring only simple changes to the design.

 Yes, sunrooms and conservatories can be used to enclose a pool.
 LivingSpace is able to completely customize your sunroom based on your plans.
 Other people have built sunrooms to utilize as a pool house for people to change, shower, or entertain friends and family.

-LivingSpace’s sunrooms and conservatories can be used as greenhouses.
-Plants thrive within a sunroom because of the sunlight exposure and window protection.
+LivingSpace’s sunrooms can be used for a variety of purposes.
+Plants thrive within a sunroom because of the sunlight exposure and window protectio

 You can’t install a doggie door into a glass knee wall, but you can install a doggie door into a vinyl knee wall.
 Those who want a doggie door would need to ensure there is an appropriate section in the sunroom that would permit it.